 Active: 1851 - 1905

 Head of art school, painter, engraver

 Born at Wordsley, Kingswinford, in Staffordshire.
 He began his career as a glasscutter and then became a designer and engraver after studying at Birmingham School of Art from 1852.
-He became head of Burslem School of Art in late 1850s and then headmaster of Wolverhampton School of Art c.1859.
-In 1862 he became principal of Manchester School of Art.
+On 1 May 1853 Muckley was appointed master of Burslem School of Design which opened to students on 11 July 1853.
+From there he moved to Wolverhampton School of Art as headmaster in about 1858 or 1859, finally becoming principal of Manchester School of Art in 1862.